Luca Berardocco: Pescara

 Born in Pescara, Berardocco started his career at the hometown club.
 Berardocco made his Serie B debut in January 2011, the first season Pescara back first division from the third.
 Berardocco wore no.55 that season.

 In July 2011, Pescara farmed Berardocco to Pisa.
 Pescara gifted half of the registration rights to Pisa for €500.

 On 30 January 2012 Berardocco left for Viareggio in temporary deal. rejoining former Pescara teammate Bruno Martella.

 He received a call-up to Italy Lega Pro representative team against Palestine Olympic (U23) team.
 However, he did not play.
 In June 2012 Berardocco returned to Pescara also for €500.
 Berardocco did not play any game in 2012–13 Serie A. On 30 January 2013 Berardocco was signed by FeralpiSalò.

-In June 2013 it was reported that he requested to terminate the contract, which made official on 2 July.
+In June 2013 it was reported that he requested to terminate the contract, which was made official on 2 July.

 Parma

 On 22 July 2013 Berardocco was signed by Parma F.C. on a free transfer; on 1 August he joined Slovenian club Nova Gorica in temporary deal along with Checcucci, Favalli, Gigli, Misuraca, Vanin and Vicente.
 The club had signed 9 players from Parma on 1 July.
 Berardocco made his debut on 2 August.

 On 17 July 2014 he was signed by Serie B club Crotone on loan.
 On 30 January 2015 he was signed by Calcio Como.